-Design Science’s Human Factors Consulting services fall into 7 broad categories:
+Design Science’s Simulated Use services fall into 7 broad categories:

 - Formative Usability Testing: empirical testing conducted to discover insights about user preferences, product or process inefficiency, and sources of confusion to help shape design directions.

 - Human Factors Validation Support (Summative Studies): empirical testing conducted to measure or validate the safety and effectiveness of a product.